 For private The Things Enterprise Stack deployments with Packet Broker disabled, you will need to re-configure your gateways to connect to The Things Enterprise Stack , so that you can start receiving traffic from your end devices.

-In order to connect a gateway to The Things Enterprise Stack , follow instructions for Adding a Gateway in the Console or Adding a Gateway using the CLI.
+In order to connect a gateway to The Things Enterprise Stack , follow instructions for Adding Gateways.
 Then, reconfigure the gateway to connect to The Things Enterprise Stack , and regenerate its API key (if required).

 Also see Gateways for instructions on configuring popular LoRaWAN gateways with The Things Enterprise Stack .